Is cell segregation like oil and water: asymptotic versus transitory regime: Supporting Information (SI)

 \subsection{Pseuodo algorithm for the cellular automaton}

-In order to simulate the cellular automaton in an effective way, we implemented a version with continuous time.
-This improved the performance of our simulations drastically, in comparison to a simple algorithm with discrete time steps.
+In order to simulate the cellular automaton in an effective way, we implemented a version with continuous time by applying the idea of the Gillespie-algorithm to the cellular automaton, instead of using the usual Metropolis algorithm.
+This improved the performance of our simulations drastically, in comparison to a simple algorithm with discrete time steps and made the calibration to the experiments feasible.
 The pseudo algorithm used for the cellular automaton reads as follows:

 \begin{enumerate} \item Initialise the lattice. \item Choose random one heterogeneous transition ($\textbf{x},\textbf{y}\in S, |\textbf{x}-\textbf{y}| = \Delta x \wedge \xi\neq\xi^{\textbf{x},\textbf{y}}$).
 Transitions with a higher rate $r(\textbf{x},\textbf{y})$, will be chosen with a linear higher probability $P(\xi\rightarrow\xi^{\textbf{x},\textbf{y}})$. \item The two cells of the selected transition will swap there position on the lattice. \item $\Delta t_\text{swap}$ is added to the time. \item If an end condition is reached, stop here. \item Else, return to step 2. \end{enumerate}